Planning a New Dairy Shed?

-Building a new cow shed creates some big opportunities to maximise efficiencies around the farm.
+Building a new dairy shed creates some big opportunities to maximise efficiencies around the farm.
 Fences will likely be moved, and paddock shapes may change, so it’s a great time to revamp your effluent system so it’s future-proofed, council compliant, and suits the functioning of your operations.
-Here’s some things to consider when planning your new cow shed…
+Here’s some things to consider when planning your new dairy shed…

 Enlisting help